cis571/lc4-labs/lab2b-alu/lab2-cla.md

 that we are not releasing test cases for `gpn` (though you are welcome to write your own), and you can see the autograder output as well.

-You can submit your `lc4_cla.v` file with your implementation of `gpn` in it via Canvas, to the separate Lab 2 Extra Credit assignment.
+You can submit your `lc4_cla.v` file (with your implementation of `gpn` in it) to the separate Lab 2 Extra Credit assignment.

 <!---
 It seems likely that a 2-level CLA adder that is parameterizable in the width of